Parity-dependent state transfer for direct entanglement generation: Results

 The parity-dependence can be observed explicitly by monitoring the evolution of the superposition state $\ket{+_x}_n\equiv(\ket{0}_n+\ket{1}_n)/\sqrt{2}$, prepared on qubit $\text{q}_n$.
 When PST is applied, the state is transferred to $\text{q}_{\tilde{n}}$ and acquires a phase conditioned on the number of encountered excitations, i.e. $\ket{+_x}_n\rightarrow\ket{\pm_y}_{\tilde{n}}=(\ket{0}_{\tilde{n}} \pm i\ket{1}_{\tilde{n}})/\sqrt{2}$, where the sign depends on the number parity.
 This mechanism is shown on the Bloch sphere in Fig.~\ref{fig:Parity}\textbf{b} for a transfer from qubit $\text{q}_2$ to $\text{q}_5$ on a $N=6$ qubit chain.

 In our experiment, we verify the parity-dependent property with the transfer between the ends of the chain.
-We prepare qubit $\text{q}_1$ in a superposition state, apply PST and determine the state of qubit $\text{q}_6$ using quantum state tomography.
+We prepare qubit $\text{q}_1$ in a superposition state, apply PST and determine the state of qubit $\text{q}_6$ using quantum state tomography~\cite{Chuang1998, Liu2005, Steffen2006}.
+The density matrix is reconstructed from the tomographic data using a maximum-likelihood estimator while imposing physical constraints~\cite{Hradil2004}.
 The $x\text{-}y$ angle of the transferred state is then measured for all possible initial computational states in the inner qubits $\text{q}_2$, $\text{q}_3$, $\text{q}_4$ and $\text{q}_5$.
 We repeat the process for four different initial superposition states of $\text{q}_1$, $\ket{\pm_x}$ and $\ket{\pm_y}$, and for each determine the phase acquired during the transfer, as shown in Fig.~\ref{fig:Parity}\textbf{c}.
 As expected, the phase of the transferred state encodes the parity of the inner qubits, corresponding to $\sim\pi/2$ for an even number of excitations and to $\sim-\pi/2$ when the number parity is odd.
 We attribute unwanted ZZ interactions to cause deviations from the ideal $\pm\pi/2$ phase.
 This is supported by the fact that the error in the acquire phase increases linearly with the number of excitation in the inner qubits, as shown in the inset of Fig.~\ref{fig:Parity}\textbf{c}.
 Furthermore, we simulate the PST operation including ZZ interaction with measured strengths $\zeta_i$ obtaining good agreement with the observed results [dotted line in Fig.~\ref{fig:Parity}\textbf{c}].